Students & Registration

 Who does Bright Lights serve?

 Half-day and full-day camps are available for students who have completed Kindergarten through 8th grade.
-Register by the grade the student is in on February 27, 2021.
+Register by the grade the student is in as of spring 2022.

-The main program site is at Holmes Elementary School, 5230 Sumner Street.
+The main program site is at Roper Elementary School, 2323 S. Coddington Ave..
 The remaining classes are held at community sites.
 Please see our Maps and Directions page for a list of community sites.

-The Camp Schedule is available on this website.
+The Camp Schedule will available on this website in January 2022.
 Sign up for our monthly eNewsletter to get all of the latest Bright Lights updates.

-Registration opens Saturday, February 27 at 8AM CST.
+Registration opens spring of 2022.
 Registration is open until camps are filled or until 1 week before camp begins.

 Aren't your camps always full?